scottcburgess/Bayesian-evolvability-NCII/README.md

 # Bayesian-evolvability-NCII
-R code and data to produce the analyses and plots in the manuscipt Powell JA, Archer, FI, Burgess SC.
+R code and data to produce the analyses and plots in the manuscipt Powell JA, Archer FI, Burgess SC.
 Evolvability of larval dispersal traits in a marine invertebrate.

 Code run in R but requires the installation of JAGS (https://mcmc-jags.sourceforge.io/)